 Two aspects of information ordering that affect flow within sentences and beyond

-The first concept, parallelism, is known to all who are familiar with style guides, but it has applications beyond the usual examples of parallel items in a list.
+The first concept, parallelism, is known to all who are familiar with style guides, but it has applications beyond the usual examples of items in a list.
+It can be applied to tables, article subtitles, and the starting phrases in a series of sentences or paragraphs, for example.
 The second, theme–rheme progression, is perhaps less familiar.
-It can be thought of as a product of ties between information at the start of a sentence (theme) and the information that completed the previous one (that sentence’s rheme).
+It works across sentence boundaries and can be thought of as a product of ties (conceptual and lexical) between information at the start of a sentence (theme) and the information that completed the previous one (that sentence’s rheme)

 Developer and facilitator: Mary Ellen Kerans

 Purposes: To learn or reflect on how parallelism works beyond the level of sentence parts or lists; to learn about or review the relevance of theme–rheme progression across sentence boundaries; to apply our analysis of these concepts to editing decisions.